Ninad2205/simonGame/README.md

 # simonGame
-This is the simple web game known as simonGame made using javascript practice and it is very interesting as well as useful for increasing memory strength.
+This is the simple web game known as Simon Game made using javascript practice and it is very interesting as well as useful for increasing memory strength.